Last Revised and Approved by the Board of Trustees: October 18, 2013

 Endowed funds will be held in a holding account until they reach the minimum level.

-A. Introduction: The purpose of this section is to summarize the guidelines that will be used to count gifts to comprehensive fundraising campaigns for Loyola University New Orleans.
+A. Introduction: The purpose of this section is to summarize the guidelines that will be used to count gifts to comprehensive fundraising campaigns for Loyola University.
 These guidelines comply with standard practices for reports on campaign fundraising progress in institutions of higher education.
-Furthermore, it is intended that these guidelines be consistent with existing Loyola University New Orleans gifts and pledge policies and procedures.
+Furthermore, it is intended that these guidelines be consistent with existing Loyola University New Orleans gifts and pledge policy and procedures.

 B. Certain planned gifts, like charitable remainder trusts or gift annuities, will be recognized toward the achievement of the campaign goal in a separate category of “future commitments” using either of two values: the face value of the gift and the discounted present value of the gift.
 While the face value indicates the importance of planned gifts in reaching the goal, the discounted present value distinguishes them from outright gifts available for immediate use.
 Note that these gifts will not be included in the calculation of the achievement of the campaign’s goal until they are realized.